BlockchainCommons/developer-web-site/_pages/sskr-faq.md

 with high entropy.
 * **Share Non-Determinism.** The shares are non-deterministic due to a random factor in their creation.
 This means that shares will look different every time you generate them.
+Most importantly, you can't use shares from two different shardings together!
 * **32-Byte Limit.** SSKR without Envelopes can only protect data that is no larger than 32 bytes.